"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 As soon as Jesus takes the scroll, the four living creatures and twenty-four elders lay prostrate in worship before Him, each having a harp.
 Harps in the Bible were widely used in worship and in a few instances when men prophesied (1 Samuel 10:5, 1 Chronicles 25:3).
 David had the power to drive away distressing spirits from Saul when he played his harp (1 Samuel 16:16, 23).
 It is clear from these examples that music transcends from the physical realm into the spiritual realm.

 Recall from Revelation 4:4, the musically talented Levites served in the temple.
 These priests prophesied and worshiped through music (1 Chronicles 25).
 As shown in Revelation 4:4 and 4:7, the twenty-four elders and the four living creatures represent the Church and Israel.
 Both groups are priests before the Lord (Exodus 19:6, 1 Peter 2:4-9, Revelation 1:6, 5:10).
-It makes sense that the pattern on Earth is also found in Heaven, with musically gifted priests incorporated in both the earthly temple and the heavenly throne.
+It makes sense that the pattern on the earth is also in Heaven, with musically gifted priests incorporated in both the earthly temple and the heavenly throne.

 1 Chronicles 23:13 - The sons of Amram: Aaron and Moses; and Aaron was set apart, he and his sons forever, that he should sanctify the most holy things, to burn incense before the LORD, to minister to Him, and to give the blessing in His name forever.